XVIIarcano/Galileo-Microscope/README.md

 - ~~Better movement, possibly with backlash compensation for the stage module~~ *(check the MODs folder!)*
 - ~~Base alternative with some internal storage or some other solution to store stuff within the cylinder footprint when not in use~~ *(check the MODs folder!)*
-- A less basic lighting module with its own light source.
-- An advanced lighting module with the possibility to mount a condenser and other amenities.
+- **NEW NO.1 PRIORITY** An advanced lighting module with its own light source and the possibility to mount a condenser and other amenities.
 - ~~Fine focusing on the optical group~~ *(check the MODs folder!)*, or a finer pitch option for the main focusing tube, or both!
 - A better phone holder